tellsiddh/blog.tellsiddh.github.io/_posts/2025-07-04-vector-database-broke.md

 ## The Setup in Production

 Confident in the new setup, I decided to apply the same configuration to production on **July 3rd**.
-However, there was one **critical difference**:
+However, there was one (SPECULATION: there might be more than one difference) **critical difference**:

 - In **test**, we applied configuration and security changes **separately**.
 - In **production**, we applied **both** at the same time.